aiparragirre/wlasso/R code - Simulation study/README.md

 ## R code

+- `exe-sim.R:` code that need to be run in order to run the simulation study and reproduce the results.
+- `exe-results.R:` code that need to be run in order to plot the results and obtained the graphics saved in the "Graphics" folder.
 - **Functions:** all the functions applied in the simulation study are available.
 - **Supporting Information - Cluster effect:** the R code to reproduce the numberical results shown as supporting material is available in this folder.
-- `exe-results.R:` code that need to be run in order to plot the results and obtained the graphics saved in the "Graphics" folder.
-- `exe-sim.R:` code that need to be run in order to run the simulation study and reproduce the results.
+- **Computation_times:** R code to analyze computation times of different replicate weights methods to select the tuning parameter for LASSO regression models for complex survey data.

 ## Results